abilandz/NAT3054/Lecture_2/git.md

     end
 ```

 To each working step in this example, we have allocated a "named snapshot" to denote the specific status of all files in the repository at the time that working step was made.
 The version control system enables us to recover the status of the repository at a previous time simply by using a "named snapshot", or _commit identifier_ in a more technical language, that was made at that time.
+A particular version of the source code is also called _revision_, and in Git different revisions can be retrieved through corresponding commit identifiers.

 Another important conceptual goal is to organize the exchange of information between different repositories.
 This is particularly important when two or more people collaborate on the same project.
 In that case, the central repository is defined, typically online on a server, and each collaborator has a copy (or _clone_) of that central repository.
-That situation is illustrated with the following diagram TBI 20241117 see if I can get cloud diagram representation for the central repo:
+That situation is illustrated with the following diagram:

 ```mermaid
 flowchart TD